Butterfinger Poke Cake

 Poke Cakes are such a crowd-pleaser.
-So far I’ve shared strawberry, banana pudding, and chocolate versions here on the blog.
+So far I've shared strawberry, banana pudding, red velvet poke cake, and chocolate versions here on the blog.
 They are easy to make and always go over well.
-This Butterfinger poke cake goes over especially well with its moist crumb, and decadent caramel sauce.
-Then, the whole thing topped off with candy bars.
-Who doesn’t love candy?
+This Butterfinger poke cake is another favorite with its tender vanilla cake and sweet caramel filling.
+The warm cake soaks it up ensuring each bite is moist.
+It's great to take to summer BBQs, church suppers, or family reunions.
+Serve with a cup of steaming hot coffee or a glass of ice cold milk.

 Ingredient Notes and Shopping Tips

-- Sweetened Condensed Milk: As its name suggests sweetened condensed milk has had some of its water removed, and sugar added.
+- Sweetened Condensed Milk: Sweetened condensed milk has had some of its water removed, and sugar added.
 This gives it the perfect creamy texture, without excess liquid to weigh our cake down.
-It is also amazing in coffee!
 Look for it in the baking aisle near the powdered milk.
+Be sure not to get evaporated milk which is unsweetened.

 - Butterfingers: Feel free to use your favorite candy bar here.
-Twix or Snickers would be delicious.
-You can also use Heath bars for a classic “Better Than Anything” cake.
+Twix, Heath or Snickers would be delicious.

-- Cook the cake for 5 minutes before poking your holes.
+- Cool But Just a Little: Cool the cake for 5 minutes before poking your holes.
 This will make sure your cake is set, but still warm enough to absorb all your yummy caramel filling.

 Other Yummy Cakes to Try